 The Key to Potty Training Chihuahuas!

 Chihuahuas are intelligent little dogs despite their reputation of being stubborn and whiny.
-They want nothing more than to please their master, but because of their tiny size, potty training chihuahuas can be a difficult endeavor at times.
+They want nothing more than to please their master, but because of their tiny size, potty training chihuahuas can be a difficult endeavour at times.
 The key to successfully potting training chihuahuas lies within starting the training as early as possible and sticking to a routine.

 Potty Training Chihuahuas: Where to start